nullstead/pauleo/README.md

 2. Access the application in your web browser at http://localhost:3000.

 3. **Admin Login**
   Navigate to http://localhost:3000/auth/login to access the login page.
-Use the credentials provided during admin setup.
+Use the credentials below;
+  - Email: admin@pauleo.com
+  - Password: admin123

 4. **Upload Videos**
   Once logged in, use the admin dashboard to upload new videos, and manage existing videos.